United States occupation of Haiti: Second Caco War

 The end of the First World War in 1918 deprived the Haitians of their main ally in the liberation struggle.
 Germany's defeat meant its end as a menace to the US in the Caribbean, as it lost control of Tortuga.
-Nevertheless, the US continued its occupation of Haiti after the war, despite President Woodrow Wilson's claims at the Paris Peace Conference of 1919 that he supported self-determination among other peoples.
+Nevertheless, the US continued its occupation of Haiti after the war, despite Wilson's claims at the Paris Peace Conference of 1919 that he supported self-determination among other peoples.

-At one time, at least twenty percent of Haitians had been involved in the rebellion against occupation according to Africanologist Patrick Bellegarde-Smith.
-The strongest period of unrest culminated in a 1918 rebellion by up to 40,000 former cacos and other members of the opposition led by Charlemagne Péralte, a former officer of the dissolved Haitian army.
-The scale of the uprising overwhelmed the Gendarmerie, but US Marine reinforcements helped put down the revolt.
+At one time, at least 20% of Haitians had been involved in the rebellion against occupation according to Africanologist Patrick Bellegarde-Smith.
+The strongest period of unrest culminated in a 1918 rebellion by up to 40,000 former Cacos and other members of the opposition led by Charlemagne Péralte, a former officer of the dissolved Haitian army.
+The scale of the uprising overwhelmed the Gendarmerie, but Marine reinforcements helped put down the revolt.
 For their part, the Haitians resorted to non-conventional tactics, being severely outmatched by their occupiers.
 Prior to his death, Péralte launched an attack on Port-au-Prince.
 The assassination of Péralte in 1919 solidified US Marine power over the Cacos.
-The Second Caco War ended with the death of Benoît Batraville in 1920, who had commanded an assault on the Haitian capital that year.
-An estimated 2,004 Cacos were killed in the fighting, as well as several dozens of US Marines and Haitian gendarmes.
+The Second Caco War ended with the death of Benoît Batraville in 1920, who had commanded an assault on the Haitian capital.
+An estimated 2,004 Cacos were killed in the fighting, as well as several dozens of US Marines and Haitian Gendarmes.